bvansomeren/bvansomeren.bhyve-guest/README.md

 bvansomeren.bhyve-guest
 =====================

-Ansible role that will set up CentOS 6 and 7 virtuals to an existing KVM hypervisor with ZFS as backing store.
+Ansible role that will set up CentOS 6 and 7 virtuals on top of FreeBSD bhyve with ZFS for zvols.

 Requirements
 ------------

-Linux with KVM and ZFS installed.
-Currently only tested with CentOS 7 and ZFS on Linux.
-Uses the virt-installer tool in combination with kickstart to install.
+Tested on FreeBSD 11, bhyve.
+Requires grub-bhyve

 Role Variables
 --------------